48 Stories & Case Studies of Successful Bloggers

 We’ve grown our website views to several hundred thousand monthly and continue to grow our social media following by several thousand every month by focusing on creating extremely high-quality, engaging content.
 Today, we’re a 3-person full-time team and continue to grow month over month.

-Steffa Mantilla (from Houston) started Money Tamer about 4 years ago.
+Steffa Mantilla (from Houston) started Money Tamer over 5 years ago.

 Hi, I’m Steffa Mantilla!
 I’m a Certified Financial Education Instructor (CFEI) and the founder of Money Tamer, a personal finance blog.